svecosystem/formsnap/sites/docs/content/index.md

 			? "password-error password-desc"
 			: "password-desc"}
 		aria-invalid={$errors.password ? "true" : undefined}
+		aria-required={$constraints.password?.required ? "true" : undefined}
 		bind:value={$form.password}
 	/>
 	<span id="password-desc">Ensure the password is at least 10 characters.</span>
 	<span id="password-error" aria-live="assertive">
-		{#if $errors.password}
+		{#if $errors.password.length}
-			{$errors.password}
+			{#each $errors.password as err}
+				{err}
+			{/each}
 		{/if}
 	</span>
 	<button>Submit</button>
 </form>
 ```

 That's quite a bit of code required to get a simple, accessible form up and running.
-While clearly possible, we can't move as quickly as we'd like to, it's not very DRY, and it's a bit ugly to look at.
+While clearly possible, we can't move as quickly as we'd like to, it's not very DRY, and is ripe for some copy-paste errors.

-All is not lost though, as the whole idea behind Formsnap is to make this process simpler, without sacrificing too much of the flexibility that Superforms provides.
+All is not lost though, as the whole idea behind Formsnap is to make this process simpler, without sacrificing the flexibility that Superforms provides.

 ## Using Superforms _and_ Formsnap